Virginia Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Charlottesville City including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Charlottesville City that you need to transfer you would only need to order our forms once for all of your properties in Charlottesville City.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Charlottesville City you only need to order once.

 Transferring Real Property from a Living Trust Using a Virginia Trustee's Deed